WGribaa/Winning-DeepFake-Review/README.md

 <p><img src="images/pool.png"/></p>

 This kind of coding is called concurrent programming.
-It's the main source of time performance involved in the submission script.
+It's the main source of time performance optimization involved in the submission script.
-This programming implies why we often design our functions with the purpose to executing them later, simulteanously and with different argument.
+This programming implies we design our functions with the purpose of executing them later, simulteanously and with different arguments.

-The partial function plays a role, to be able to pass partially parametered functions to multiple threads.
+The partial function also plays a role in this optimization, to be able to pass partially parametered functions to multiple threads.
 Please refer to the explanation of the partial function (section "Subsidiary questions" in the notebook).